how do we support better community-led research that makes a difference?

 Find out more

 Community Knowledge Matters is a working name for the network and programme, funded by The Ideas Fund and Wellcome.
-It is currently supported by a steering group including members from Scottish Community Development Centre, Public Health Scotland, Moray Wellbeing Hub, Youthlink Scotland & Third Sector Research Forum, Scottish Policy and Research Exchange, the Scottish Public Engagement Network and University of the Highlands and Islands.
+It is currently supported by a steering group including members from the British Science Association, the Science Scottish Community Development Centre, Youthlink Scotland & Third Sector Research Forum, Moray Wellbeing Hub, Scottish Policy and Research Exchange, the Scottish Public Engagement Network, OPEN Shetland, the National Centre for Remote and Rural Health and Care, the University of the Highlands and Islands and Community Energy Scotland.
 It is facilitated by Science Ceilidh.

 join the network and introduce yourself